-South Padre Island, TX, is a barrier island in southern Texas located to the east of the mainland and Laguna Madre.
+South Padre Island, TX is a barrier island in southern Texas located to the east of the mainland and Laguna Madre.
 Figure 2 shows the MOM tsunami inundation affecting South Padre Island.
 Note that inundation less than 0.3 m (1 ft) is not shown (same for all other figures of tsunami inundation).
 Clearly, the tsunami almost completely overtops the barrier island, as well as the northern part of the peninsula to the south.
-The highest inundation is seen at the beachfront, as could be expected, though significant inundation is seen across most of the island and peninsula past the dune system.
+Highest inundation is seen at the beachfront, as could be expected, though significant inundation is seen across most of the island and peninsula past the dune system.
 Inundation also reaches across Laguna Madre to flood areas south of Port Isabel.

 Figure 3 shows the hurricane category which best matches the tsunami inundation in South Padre Island.
-Figure 4 shows $\Delta \zeta$ for the best-match hurricane category satisfying Eq.
-1 and shown in Fig. 3.
-Note that pale colors (pale orange and yellow) in Fig. 4 and subsequent figures of $\Delta \zeta$ indicate relatively good agreement between tsunami and storm surge inundation, i.e., $-0.5 \text{ m} \leq \Delta \zeta \leq 0.5 \text{ m}$ ($-2 \text{ ft} \leq \Delta \zeta \leq 2 \text{ ft}$).
+Figure 4 shows $\Delta \zeta$ for the best-match hurricane category satisfying equation 1 and shown in Figure 3.
+Note that pale colors (pale orange and yellow) in Figure 4 and subsequent figures of $\Delta \zeta$ indicate relatively good agreement between tsunami and storm surge inundation, i.e. -0.5 m $\leq \Delta \zeta \leq 0.5$ m (-2 ft $\leq \Delta \zeta \leq 2$ ft).